mickfuzz/phd4/_posts/thesis_chapters/2024-8-8-Discussion-Conclusion.md

             -   [Compare formal teaching of CT and CS with an approach based on a freer choice of patterns.](#compare-formal-teaching-of-ct-and-cs-with-an-approach-based-on-a-freer-choice-of-patterns.)
-            -   [abstact vs applied framworks - Comparing aims of coding for empowerment/ learner agency with STEM pipeline narrative](#abstact-vs-applied-framworks---comparing-aims-of-coding-for-empowerment-learner-agency-with-stem-pipeline-narrative)
-    -   [Future work and limitations of this research](#future-work-and-limitations-of-this-research)
-        -   [Design patterns as a teaching aid](#design-patterns-as-a-teaching-aid)
-        -   [Gender based issues of
-            inclusion](#gender-based-issues-of-inclusion)
-        -   [Advantages and limitations of Home Education context](#advantages-and-limitations-of-home-education-context)
-        -   [Using game design to explore games as a design artefact for empowerment purposes](#using-game-design-to-explore-games-as-a-design-artefact-for-empowerment-purposes)
-        -   [How can the use of design patterns map to other computing educational domains?](#how-can-the-use-of-design-patterns-map-to-other-computing-educational-domains)
     -   [Final Conclusion](#final-conclusion)
-        -   [Synthesising the characteristics and potential of the 3M pedagogy](#synthesising-the-characteristics-and-potential-of-the-3m-pedagogy)
     -   [Holding Zone or DROP](#holding-zone-or-drop)
         -   [Thoughts Log - things that may end up here.](#thoughts-log---things-that-may-end-up-here.)